Thousands join Berlin rally calling for Ukraine peace talks - NewsBreak

-BERLIN (AP) — Thousands of people protested in Berlin on Saturday to condemn Germany’s supply of arms to Ukraine and call for peace talks to end the war.
+Thousands of people protested in Berlin on Saturday to condemn Germany 's supply of arms to Ukraine and call for peace talks to end the war.

 The organizers were criticized before the protest for downplaying Ukraine’s right to defend its territory from Russian aggression and failing to distance themselves from political extremists on the far right and far left, where pro-Russia views are common.